stephanie56/bridge-bikeshare-exercise/homework.md

 ```

 2. Should we add any indexes to the stations table, why or why not?

+### Question 2 Answer:

 No - the station table is a relatively small data set (with 359 rows and 2 columns for each row), which is unlikely to benefit from an index.

 3. Fill in the missing data in the `trips` table based on the work you did above

+### Question 3 Answer:

 ```sql
 UPDATE trips